Welcome to TUHUnion.ca

 What Our Union Does

 Our union supports an array of activities that align with our primary mission.
+Some examples of our work so far:

-We might support people in an encampment to build a community bulletin board, post a schedule of services provided by government and non-profit organizations, and then lobby those service providers to tailor their services to better meet the encampment’s needs.
+• We support people in an encampment to build a community bulletin board, post a schedule of services provided by government and non-profit organizations, and then lobby those service providers to tailor their services to better meet the encampment’s needs.

 Origin